A grocery clerk with cerebral palsy died of coronavirus. She had kept working to help seniors - KVIA

 “It was my baby!”
 Shepherd, crying, told CNN’s “New Day” Wednesday.
 “All she wanted to do was just help people.”

 It isn’t clear how Jordan got Covid-19.
-But she was working in a type of essential business where people still must gather at in a time when health officials would rather people stay apart.
+But she was working in a type of essential business where people still must gather at in a time when health officials would rather people stay apart — and her family feels she wasn’t properly protected.

+“She (told me), ‘Mom, there is no masks here, there is no gloves, there is no hand sanitizer, ” Shepherd said.

-Giant Food has said it was saddened to confirm an associate at the Largo store died of coronavirus, after having last worked there March 16.
+Jordan last worked at the store on March 16, the company said.
+Giant Food has said it was saddened to confirm Jordan died of coronavirus.

-“We can only imagine the heartache they are experiencing and have offered our support during this difficult time,” the company said.
+“We can only imagine the heartache they (her family) are experiencing and have offered our support during this difficult time,” the company said.

+About the family’s accusations about protection, the company said: At the time of Jordan’s last day of work, the Centers of Disease Control and Prevention wasn’t recommending masks, so the company didn’t provide them.

+Since then, the CDC has updated its recommendations, and the company now is supplying its workers with plastic face shields, which they can wear if they choose.

 She secretly made a goodbye video, stepfather says